npedrazzini/DataPapersAnalysis/README.md

 Plots overall changes in metrics growth/decrease rates over time for all humanities research papers from Dimensions (2015-2022), normalizing by article/dataset age.

 ### Twitter analysis
 Analysis of the impact of Twitter on the visibility of a paper.
-In the specific this folder contains data and codes for the analysis of the metrics associated with papers that were tweeted with specific hashtags on JOHD's Twitter account.
+In the specific this folder contains the codes for the analysis of the metrics associated with papers that were tweeted with specific hashtags on JOHD's Twitter account.

-#### `johd_tweets.csv`

-Manually donwloaded from Twitter Analytics, this file contains all the tweets posted by JOHD.
-It contains, among others:
-- the id for each tweet
-- a permalink to the tweet
-- the text of the tweet
-- the date of the tweet
-- the engagement rate associated with each tweet

-#### `metrics_by_hashtag`
-From the file `final_outputs` > `YYYY-MM-DD-final-datapapers-johd.csv`, we divided the papers (and their metrics) into different lists, depending on their association with specific hashtags used by JOHD on Twitter.
-The two hashtags selected for the analysis were #showmeyourdata and #johdpapers.
-- `johd_not_show.csv`: papers that did not appear with the hashtag #showmeyourdata
-- `johd_not_tweeted`: papers that did not appear with the hashtag #johdpapers
-- `johd_show.csv`: papers that appeared with the hashtag #showmeyourdata
-- `johd_tweeted.csv`: papers that appeared with the hashtag #johdpapers

-#### `tweets_by_hashtag`
-This folder contains the lists of JOHD's tweets divided by hashtag.
-The files `#johdpapers.csv` and `#showmeyourdata.csv` were used to manually collect the list of papers that appeared with these two hashtags.
-- `#johdagenda.csv`: tweets containing the hashtag #johdagenda
-- `#johdnews.csv`: tweets containing the hashtag #johdnews
-- `#johdpapers.csv`: tweets containing the hashtag #johdpapers
-- `#johdsuggestions.csv`: tweets containing the hashtag #johdsuggestions
-- `#showmeyourdata.csv`: tweets containing the hashtag #showmeyourdata

 #### `twitter_scripts`
 - `tweets_per_hashtag.py`: starting from the file twitter_analytics > tweets_johd.csv, looks for the different hashtags and separates the tweets into different files, one for each hashtag.
 It prints the output files contained in the folder tweets_by_hashtag.